-Our WNS Auto Claims BPM segment includes repair management services, where we arrange for automobile repairs through a network of third party repair centers.
+Cost of revenue for our WNS Auto Claims BPM segment includes repair management services, where we arrange for automobile repairs through a network of third party repair centers.
 This cost is primarily driven by the volume of accidents and the amount of the repair costs related to such accidents.
+It also includes incremental and direct costs incurred to contract with claimants by WNS Legal Assistance LLP.